Ulderrajd/CRM-and-Sales-Pipeline/README.md

    bottleneck?
 2. **Which countries, industries, and products** represent the strongest opportunities, and which sales reps are over- or under-performing relative to their peers?
-3. **Where is revenue being lost** — through customer churn, lost deals, or both — and which segments carry the most risk?
+3. **Where is revenue being lost** and which segments carry the most risk?

 The full write-up, including methodology and every supporting chart, is in [WordPress](https://billybonka1602.wordpress.com/2026/07/06/crm-pipeline-analysis-a-b2b-pipeline-health-lead-distribution-churn-and-lost-deal-case-study/)